Sincerely, Me: 2021 film version

 "Sincerely, Me" was featured in Universal Pictures' 2021 film adaptation of the musical, starring Ben Platt, who reprised his performance in the titular role and was sung by him, Colton Ryan as Connor Murphy and Nik Dodani as Jared Kalwani (changed from Kleinman to accommodate Dodani's casting).
 The film, which premiered at the 2021 Toronto International Film Festival on September 9, 2021, followed by a theatrical release on September 24, 2021, is directed by Stephen Chbosky from a screenplay by Levenson, who also serves as an executive producer with Michael Bederman, Pasek & Paul and the show's lead producer Stacey Mindich.
 Ben's father Marc Platt and Adam Siegel serve as producers.

 In the film, the scene plays out the same, but now with the main lyrical portions taking place in locations such as the Westview High School library, Ellison State Park and a game room where Evan and Connor play a DDR arcade game.
 However, the lyric "We're close, but not that way; the only man that I love is my dad" is omitted due to the character of Larry Murphy, Zoe and Connor's father, being changed to Larry Mora, their stepfather.

+While the film itself received predominantly negative reviews, as did most of the other musical numbers, its rendition of "Sincerely Me" was often viewed as a highlight.

 This version of the song was made available as an exclusive download from the soundtrack album on September 13, 2021.
 The album was released on the same day as the film.